How to Self-Publish

 The cover design is at the discretion of its creator with regard to our guidelines.

 You can request a cover template by emailing the publishing services staff if you are unable to produce your own.
-The cover prints in full color on 17" x 11" glossy cover stock.
-Matte and semi-gloss cover stocks are available upon request.
+The cover prints in full color on 17" x 11" cover stock.
+Matte, satin, and gloss cover stocks are available.

 Your cover image (no matter the size) must be centered horizontally and vertically on a tabloid/ledger (17" x 11") document.
 Please note: a left-to-right book will have the back cover on the left half and the front cover on the right half of a 17" x 11" sheet with the cover content proportional to the actual size of the book.